PART 21: SERIOUS MATTERS

 “Ohm, ohm, oh my,” Chartreuse murmured quietly to herself.
 “Spirits from beyond… show me… what is to come.”

 Then it was later, and Julie was there, removing something from the locker.
-Then even later, someone Chartreuse recognized as a teacher was at the locker, also removing something.
+Then, even later, someone Chartreuse recognized as a teacher was at the locker.
+He was also removing something.
 That was the source of the upcoming disturbance.

 Yet at the same time, it wasn’t.